-- All children, parents, staff, volunteers, and governors are expected to sign an agreement regarding the acceptable use of the school's ICT systems and the internet (appendices 1, 2 and 3).
-Visitors will be expected to read and agree to the school's terms on acceptable use if relevant. - ➤ Use of the school's internet must be for educational purposes only, or for the purpose of fulfilling the duties of an individual's role. - ➤ We will monitor the websites visited by children, staff, volunteers, governors, and visitors (where relevant) to ensure they comply with the above. - More information is set out in the acceptable use agreements in appendices 1, 2 and 3.
+- ➤ All children, parents, staff, volunteers, and governors are expected to sign an agreement regarding the acceptable use of the school's ICT systems and the internet (appendices 1, 2 and 3).
+Visitors will be expected to read and agree to the school's terms on acceptable use if relevant. - ➤ Use of the school's internet must be for educational purposes only, or for the purpose of fulfilling the duties of an individual's role. - We will monitor the websites visited by children, staff, volunteers, governors, and visitors (where relevant) to ensure they comply with the above. - The school uses SENSO to monitor activity online.
+Please see our filtering and monitoring policy for more information. - More information is set out in the acceptable use agreements in appendices 1, 2 and 3.